JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/navigation.md

 >
 {type="warning"}

-The <menupath>Navigate | Declaration or Usages</menupath> action is performed in several steps.
+The <ui-path>Navigate | Declaration or Usages</ui-path> action is performed in several steps.

 ## Direct Navigation